How to Get a Contract

 Making modifications: You may make changes to your housing preferences and meal plan selection after you accept your housing contract until the modification deadline.

 Once all contract offers are made and accepted, students who participated in the process but did not receive an offer will automatically be added to the waitlist for a housing contract.
-Students who did not participate in the process but are interested in living on campus can add their names to the waitlist when it opens in early February.
+Students who did not participate in the process but are interested in living on campus can add their names to the waitlist when it opens.
 If you do not want to have your name on the waitlist, you can remove it by logging on to eLiving.
 Adding your name to the waitlist doesn't guarantee that you will receive an offer for a housing contract.

 Current Students Considering a Change to another Penn State Campus